-Your company may run multiple Veeam backup agents, Veeam Backup & Replication and Veeam Backup Enterprise Manager servers located in different remote offices and branch offices (ROBO).
+Your company may run multiple Veeam backup agents, Veeam Backup & Replication, Veeam Backup Enterprise Manager, Veeam ONE and Veeam Backup for Microsoft 365 servers located in different remote offices and branch offices (ROBO).
 To differentiate backup services and cloud resources consumed by each office, you can use locations.

-A location is a logical group that can include one or more managed Veeam backup agents, Veeam Backup & Replication and Veeam Backup Enterprise Manager servers.
+A location is a logical group that can include one or more managed Veeam backup agents, Veeam Backup & Replication, Veeam Backup Enterprise Manager, Veeam ONE and Veeam Backup for Microsoft 365 servers.
 By default, all managed machines are grouped into a preconfigured system location — Default location.
-In addition to the system location, you can create locations for remote and branch offices where you have managed Veeam backup agents, Veeam Backup & Replication and Veeam Backup Enterprise Manager servers, and move managed machines to these locations.
+In addition to the system location, you can create locations for remote and branch offices where you have managed Veeam backup agents, Veeam Backup & Replication, Veeam Backup Enterprise Manager, Veeam ONE and Veeam Backup for Microsoft 365 servers, and move managed machines to these locations.

 Locations are leveraged in different areas of Veeam Service Provider Console, and can be very useful when it comes to controlling the scope of information about managed objects.

 Tracking Consumed Services in Invoices